AntoineZK/MyLinux/README.md

 # MyLinux
-A bash code that download every essential package for me and Epitech student in general.
+A bash code that download every essential package for me and Epitech Student in general.

 To download the file :
 ```sh